mohamedmagdycivily/authentication-and-authorization-/README.md

 - `npm start` (Use it to run your server)

 #### for apis documentation
-- from your browser go to please go to /docs
+- from your browser please go to /docs

 ### To do later: